AriffAzmi/zepto-api/README.md

 OR

-Run `composer require ariffazmi/zepto-api dev-master` directly from your terminal
+Run `composer require ariffazmi/zepto-api` directly from your terminal

-You may refer to [ZeptoApi](https://zeptoapi.com/) for knowing what was the service provided by ZeptoApi and for documentation for this package you may refer to [here](http://easy-sell.co/project/zeptoPackageDocs/) .
+You may refer to [ZeptoApi](https://zeptoapi.com/) for knowing what was the service provided by ZeptoApi.